All true garlic lovers need an easy way to peel garlic.

 For years I've been flustered about how to peel garlic without ending up wanting to pull my hair out.
 Or worse.

-I've tried cooking with garlic lots of ways:
+I've tried cooking with garlic in lots of ways:

 - peeling cloves with my fingers (ouch!)